mvolkmann/blog/src/swift-ui.md

 - click Finish, then Activate

-TODO: Why does the Apple Watch Simulator always just display "Hello, World!"
-TODO: and not what is in this app?
+TODO: Why does the Apple Watch Simulator always just display "Hello, World!" and not what is in this app?

 ```swift
 #if os(watchOS)